Thursday, April 3 and Friday, April 4, 2025

 William B. Taylor

-William B. Taylor is a Distinguished Fellow with the Atlantic Council’s Eurasia Center and the former Vice President for Europe & Russia at the US Institute for Peace (USIP).
+William B. Taylor is a Distinguished Fellow with the Atlantic Council’s Eurasia Center and the former Vice President for Europe & Russia at the US Institute of Peace (USIP).
 He served as the US ambassador to Ukraine from 2006–2009 and as chargé d’affaires at the US embassy in Kyiv in 2019.
 During the Arab Spring, he oversaw US assistance and support to Egypt, Tunisia, Libya and Syria.
 He also served in Jerusalem as the US government's representative to the Mideast Quartet in addition to serving in Kabul in 2002 and in Baghdad in 2004.

 Tor Wennesland